Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 Otherwise, no patent rights are given, and the holder may choose to enforce the patent (remember that both patent exhaustion and a patent clause only gives rights when handling the conveyed work in question).³ [8]

 Since an open-source license should allow for redistribution and modification, anyone could, in theory, then use, sell, and modify that patented code legally.
-So by the nature of open source, someone could potentially extract and modify the patented code and use it (i.e. the derivative work) themselves, without infringing on any patents held by the authors (or the software license).
+So by the nature of open source, someone could potentially extract and modify the patented code and use it (i.e. the derivative work) themselves, without infringing on any patents held by the authors (or on the software license).
 Although from a patent viewpoint, this could in some ways be restricted depending on the interpretation of the patent license granted by the license, where an explicit patent clause could provide stronger rights.⁴

 Comment; This article discusses defenses regarding the implicit patent license of GPLv2: _<https://assets.fenwick.com/legacy/FenwickDocuments/potential_defenses.pdf>_

-¹ _I could not find any case testing the interpretation of GPLv2's implicit patent clause, but one would think such a case should exist, thus shedding some light on this question._
+¹ _I could not find any case testing the interpretation of GPLv2's implicit patent clause, but one would think such a case should exist, shedding some light on this question._

 ² _More than that, GPLv3 states that a contributor authorizes use under this license for the contents of its "contributor version", referring to the whole GPL-licensed work.
 So just by distributing a GPLv3 work, the patent holder grants a patent license for the complete work (and not only for any modifications made) - specifically a "non-exclusive, worldwide, royalty-free patent license under the contributor's essential patent claims, to make, use, sell, offer for sale, import and otherwise run, modify and propagate  the contents of its contributor version." (from GPLv3 section 11)_. _Also mentioned here on slide 18 <https://www.ipa.go.jp/files/000028295.pdf> (Eben Moglen, GPL3: Process and Product, 21 December 2007)_.

-³ _Discussed more in-depth here [2]._
+³ _Discussed more in-depth here <https://opensource.com/article/18/3/patent-grant-mit-license> ([2])._

 ⁴ _For instance, it is not as clear if the licensee changes or adds directly to the patented code, whether that addition is covered by the implied patent license they have received.
 Mentioned here regarding GPLv2 in the EU: <http://en.swpat.org/wiki/Implicit_patent_licence#European_Union>._